jorishr/notes-on-backend/authentication/passwords/password_reset-mailgun.md

 ```

 ## User data model
-Add the properties `resetPasswordToken (String)` and `resetPasswordExperis(Date)` to the User model.
+Add the properties `resetPasswordToken (String)` and `resetPasswordExpires(Date)` to the User model.
 They are not part of a newly created document, because they are set only after a password reset request is submitted.
 Since we haven't specified default values, those properties will not be set when creating a new user.
 But they have be forseen your data model.

 ## Routes
 There are four routes in the password reset process: